jakobzhao/geog458/readme.md

 **Labs:** You need to finish all four labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Think Pieces:** for week 1 to 8, there will be weekly reading assignments.
 To evaluate your reflection upon each week's reading material, we set up a discussion board for each week.
 You need to submit think pieces to **4** out of the 8 weeks' discussion topics.
-Your think pieces should be completed by Thursday @ 5 pm PST for the weeks you are submitting a piece.
+Your think pieces should be completed by Thursday @ 11:59 pm for the weeks you are submitting a piece. **All the 4 thick pieces must be submitted by the end of Week 5 (May 20th, 11:59pm)**.
 Your think pieces should be at least 350 words and engage substantially with the reading materials, and connections to the lab assignments and lectures.
 Guiding questions or prompts will be included in each week's discussion section on canvas to help frame your thinking.
 Submit your think pieces on Canvas in the applicable week's discussion section (https://canvas.uw.edu/courses/1434645/discussion_topics).

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.
 You should have completed all of the weekly readings before our Friday lab sections as these sections will be devoted to critical discussion and engagement with the required readings.

 **Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I have decided to change the final collaborative project as individual base, and cancel lab 5.
 So, at the end of this quarter, you only need to submit this final project. check out  [the detailed requirement for final project](project/project.md)

-**Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
+**Final Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
 You are aiming for **no less than 2000 words** coalescing around ideas and readings from this quarter.
-Essay is due no later than the end of **Week 10**.
+Essay is due no later than the end of **Week 5 (May 20th, 11:59pm)** .
 Check out [the detailed requirement for essay](project/essay.md).

 ## :calendar: Weekly Schedule